ed-kung/CSUN-Econ-433/index.md

 ### Grading

-- **Homework Assignments (30%)**
+- **Homework Assignments (25%)**

     Weekly homework assignments will consist of the following items:

 	- A reading assignment (textbook chapter or article).
 	- A discussion assignment related to the assigned reading.
 The discussion will be held on Packback, an online discussion platform.
 	- A Canvas quiz.
 You'll usually have two attempts on each quiz.
-	- A programming assignment.

 - **Weekly Labs (25%)**

     In-class lab sessions where you get hands-on experience working with data analysis relevant to public economics.
-Lab assignments will be introduced, completed, and graded **in-class**.

-	If you can't finish the lab in-class, you have the opportunity to submit your work by the following Monday without penalty--but only if you were present in class.

-	There will also be quizzes associated with each lab, which are to be completed in class.
+Each lab session consists of two graded components:

+    - A lab assignment where you are asked to accomplish some data analysis task.
+You can try to finish these in class during the lab session, or you can turn them in the following week.
+    - An associated lab quiz.

+- **Theory Midterms (15%)**

+    These in-class midterms will assess your understanding of the theoretical aspects of the course material.

+- **Programming Midterms (15%)**

+    These in-class programming assignments will assess your ability to accomplish data analysis tasks in R.

+- **Group Project (20%)**

+    There will be a group data project.
+More details to follow.

 - **Grading Scale**